alexx-files/netsweeper/README.md

 ### example_verbose.py
 ```
-This exampler show the simpler way to use netsweeper to scan a network.
+This example show the simpler way to use netsweeper to scan a network.
 Only three parameters are passed
 and the results are printed in the Python console.
 ```